 As someone who specializes in effective ways of working, I wanted to find out how people like me can take back control of their surroundings, and from there, their productivity.
 Read on for ways individuals, managers, and workplace experience teams can introduce some control into the burgeoning hybrid work landscape.

 For individuals in open-concept workplaces

 Open-concept offices may look super cool, but anyone who has worked in them knows they can be challenging.
 Let’s improve on them in this new iteration of office life.

 Rotate your desk to look at fewer people

-From fewer people coming into shared offices to companies no longer assigning desks, it is becoming more common to change up where you work every day.
-While that may mean you have less control of where you sit, you may have more control of what you look at – and that could matter for some very surprising reasons.
+From fewer people coming into shared offices to companies no longer assigning desks, it’s becoming more common to change up where you work from one day to the next.
+While that may mean you have less control over where you sit, you may have more control over what you look at – and that could matter for some very surprising reasons.

 So if you have the flexibility to rotate your desk, turn it around so that you have the least number of people in view.

 This design change also impacts collaboration.
 The study found that those who limited what they saw also had a better teamwork experience.
 Whether this promotes comfort or allows more focus, this insight puts a whole new spin on the idea that simply changing one’s view can change outcomes.